Edward205/Edward205/README.md

 # What I do
 I like to learn how see how software and many other things work from the ground up.
 I am very committed to making fast and reliable software for the good of the people (including your mother).

+My main programing langages: C++, Python, Flutter

 I also translate stuff in Romanian